sodadata/docs/soda/glossary.md

 Soda's licensing model is based on the volume of active checks.
 An active check is one that Soda has executed during a scan at least once in the past 90 days.
 A single check, whether it has been executed during a scan one time, fifty times, or five hundred times in the last 90 days counts as an active check.

 ### agreement
-A collection of checks that serve as a contract between stakeholders that stipulates the expected and agreed-upon state of data quality in a data source.
+(Deprecating) A collection of checks that serve as a contract between stakeholders that stipulates the expected and agreed-upon state of data quality in a data source.

 ### alert configuration
 A configuration in a SodaCL check that you use to explicitly specify the conditions that warrant a warn result.
 See [Optional check configurations]({% link soda-cl/optional-config.md %}#add-alert-configurations).